bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme: warning -->

 ### Delete apps carefully
-> If you delete the app, there is no way to recover the Client Id and Client Secret.
+> If you delete the app, there is no way to recover the client ID and client secret.

 </div>
 </div>